Merimetso-Code/EmbeddedAutomotiveSecurity/Exercise9.md

-# Exercise 3 - Use JTAG to snapshot a device for emulation
+# Exercise 9 - Understanding schematics

 The goal of this exercise is to ???????.